Oil spill's refugee dogs

 But after a week, they say they've seen a complete turnaround in Cooper.

-"He's a very sweet and affectionate dog," Myers said.
-"I don't think we could have picked a better dog."
+," Myers said.
+"I don't think we could have picked a better dog

 On Thursday — the same day BP announced that oil had stopped gushing into gulf waters for the first time since April — Shrimp got some good news.
-After a home visit, the dog was finally adopted by a local family, more than two weeks after the long trek from Louisiana.
+After a home visit, the dog

 But one other victim of the oil spill, Bree, is still available for adoption.
 Beatty said she hoped that all of the dogs from Louisiana will find new homes by this week.